faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 Note the contrast here.
 In both cases there was a privacy sensitive API\index{API!privacy}.
 However, in the camera case, Apple chose a policy of crashing our app instead of giving a warning, allowing a boilerplate standard explanation dialog, or returning a `false` value to indicate the source type was not available.

 This seems like a harsh design choice.
 The API in question originates from iOS 4.0\index{iOS!iOS 4}.
 When Xcode 10.0 was introduced (this delivers the iOS 12\index{iOS!iOS 12} SDK) the behavior of the API changed.
-It returns `false` if the camera is not available due to a missing privacy string in the application `Info.plist`  However by, Xcode 12.x (this delivers iOS 14.x\index{iOS!iOS 14} SDK) logic has changed back to to the original logic of returning `true`.
+It returns `false` if the camera is not available due to a missing privacy string in the application `Info.plist`  However by, Xcode 11.x (this delivers iOS 13.x\index{iOS!iOS 13} SDK) logic had changed back to to the original logic of returning `true`.

 This underlies the point about there being two entities involved, the program and the operating environment\index{operating environment} (which includes its policies).
 Having correct source code does not guarantee crash free running.
 When we see a crash we need to think about the operating environment as much as the code itself.